 Remember, thousands of trekking guide and porter is working for tourists within this high altitude area.

 If you are facing problems then they are also facing multiple problems during Everest trekking.
 But they won’t show you any problems and will carry their duties.

 Similarly, porters always have hard work here because they need to carry all the heavy loads.
 And porters means they are from a poor family who is seeking to help their families.
 So please do not forget to tip them at the end of your trip.

 Everest Base Camp trekking is the popular trek as well as expensive also.
 But most of the people may think that “if they are getting all the services according to the money they paid”?.

 Therefore, it’s your right to know how your money is being used.
-That is why know the cost of EBC trek.
+That is why you should know the cost of the EBC trek.

 Being healthy is the best tip for Everest Base Camp trek.
 And to be healthy you need to clean your body by bathing.
 But the problem is that most of the people don’t want to bath in Everest Base Camp trek due to cold.